wordofwarning/wordofwarning.org/hab/emergency/index.md

 # header_image: "header.jpg" # optional custom background image, relative to current page

 ---
-<small>Updated 4 August 2023, 6.15pm</small>
+<small>Updated 7 August 2023</small>

 **Emergency** is our annual platform for Live Art and contemporary performance — offering a sneak preview of new live work over a single day in Manchester every autumn and now resident at <a href="https://contactmcr.com" target="_blank">Contact</a>, its seventh home.

 Manchester's 23rd micro-marathon of the bizarre, the bold, and the beautiful takes over <a href="https://contactmcr.com" target="_blank">Contact</a> on **Saturday 30 September, Noon-10pm** (*times tbc*).

-The <a href="https://emergencymcr.posthaven.com/emergency-23-call-for-proposals" target="_blank">call for artist's proposals</a> is now closed (and we expect to present about 20 short works throughout the building) — so if you would like to take part in what is *probably* England's longest running Live Art event, please read on…
+The <a href="https://emergencymcr.posthaven.com/emergency-23-call-for-proposals" target="_blank">call for artist's proposals</a> **has now closed** (and we expect to present *about* 20-30 short works throughout the building) — so if you would like to take part in what is *probably* England's longest-running Live Art event, please read on…

-#### Emergency 23 Call for Proposals is Closed
+#### Emergency 23 Call for Proposals — Has Now Closed
 Artists working in Live Art, contemporary performance, time-based media, and interdisciplinary arts are now invited to submit proposals; work can be in any relevant artform/medium, though some live presence is desirable.

 Emergency 23 combines daytime durational, installation, intervention, and limited capacity work; followed by an evening of short (*max 20 min*) show-type pieces of work, works-in-progress, or extracts of longer works.